RangaKomalSai/22B0440_IntroToAppDev/README.md

  - Login to your account and keep track of your transactions.
  - See the statistics of your income and expenses.
  - Can delete a transaction if added by mistake

+ #Please refer to the images below to understand better.
 ## Screenshots
 <div>
 <img src="./Screenshots/login.jpg" alt="Login" width="300" style="margin-right: 40px;"/>